-In the weeks since allegations of sexual harassment and assault against Hollywood producer Harvey Weinstein surfaced, reports of abuse across multiple industries have skyrocketed.
+Since allegations of sexual harassment and assault against Hollywood producer Harvey Weinstein surfaced last October, reports of abuse across multiple industries have skyrocketed.

 In fact, according to the Rape, Abuse and Incest National Network, survivors have been reaching out to RAINN’s sexual assault hotline in record numbers since the Weinstein allegations and the powerful #MeToo social media campaign that followed.